makanyane/IWTE/documentation/M2_unit_mesh.md

 ![IWTE banner](../IWTEgithub_images/IWTEbanner.jpg)
 # M2TW unit meshes
 Battle-map unit models in M2TW are in .mesh format which differs substantially from the .cas format used for strat-map characters and battle-map units in RTW/RR.
-A major difference is that the .mesh does not contain bone positions, e.g. no 'skeleton'.
+The .mesh files do not A major difference is that the .mesh does not contain bone positions, e.g. no 'skeleton'.

 ## Double/single textures